KyronTeves/eeg-training/README.md

 - Follow PEP8 and Pylint guidelines (100 character lines, docstrings, etc.)
 - Add or update docstrings for new functions or scripts
 - Add tests for new utility functions in `test_system.py`
+- Update README for new features or breaking changes

 ## License